ramgopalcheedu/challenges/front-end/challenge-1/README.md

-# Challenge 1 - QA
+# Challenge 1 - PR Review
-### (15 to 30 min)
+### (~30 min)

-You will find two screenshots in this folder: `#1.png` and `#2.png` Compare the two screenshots. #1 is the original design asset produced by the creative team. #2 is an HTML and CSS implementation by a front-end engineer on the team.
+You'll find a JS file in this folder: `PullRequestChallenge.js`.
+Evaluate the file/"PR" in regards to best practices (readability, contemporary code patterns, commenting if appropriate, etc) and decide whether you would approve the Pull Request.

-Question is - **did the engineer get it right?** Evaluate the implementation in regards to colors, fonts, font sizes, etc. In other words, find as many mistakes in #2 as you can.
-Circle and annotate them on #2.
+Comment right in the file where you would have commented during your pull request review on a github page, and add your final feedback of whether you would approve this PR, and why or why not, at the bottom of the file.

 Good luck!